 Walking with God is like that.
 When we enter into an intimate heart relationship with God through faith in His Son (Hebrews 10:22), He becomes our heart’s greatest desire.
 Knowing Him, hearing His voice, sharing our hearts with Him, and seeking to please Him become our all-consuming focus.
 He becomes everything to us.
 Meeting with Him is not an activity reserved for Sunday morning.
 We live to fellowship with Him.
 A. W. Tozer states that the goal of every Christian should be to "live in a state of unbroken worship."
 This is only possible when we walk with God.

 Just as walking with a close friend requires saying "no" to many other things, so walking with God requires letting go of anything that would be a distraction.
-If you were on a walk with a friend, but you brought a kazoo and played it the whole time, the walk would not be satisfying for either of you.
+If you were on a walk with a friend but you brought a kazoo and played it the whole time, the walk would not be satisfying for either of you.
 Many people attempt to walk with God, but they bring along kazoo-like habits, sins, worldly entertainments, or unhealthy relationships.
 They know these things are not God’s choice for them, but they pretend everything is fine.
 The relationship is not satisfying to either of them.
 To walk with God means that you and God are in agreement about your life.
 “Can two walk together, except they be agreed?”
 (Amos 3:3, KJV).
 To walk with God means you have aligned your will with His and seek every day to consider yourself "crucified with Christ" (Galatians 2:20).
-You don’t have to be perfect, as none of us are (Romans 3:10).
+You don’t have to be perfect, as none of us is (Romans 3:10).
 But your heart’s desire is to be pleasing to God, and you are willing to let His Spirit conform you to the image of His Son (Romans 8:29).

 When the Bible speaks of "walking," it often refers to a lifestyle.
 We can walk in the ways of the world as well (2 Kings 8:27; Ephesians 2:2; Colossians 3:7).
 In the New Testament, walking with God is often called "walking in the Spirit" (Galatians 5:16; Romans 8:4).
 To walk with God means we choose to glorify Him in every way we can, regardless of personal cost.
 And there is a cost.
 Walking with God also means we cannot also walk with evil people as companions (Psalm 1:1-3).
 We choose the narrow road over the broad way to destruction (Matthew 7:13-14).
 We don’t live to please our sinful flesh (Romans 13:14).
 We seek to eliminate from our lives everything that does not enhance our walk with Him (Hebrews 12:2).
 We apply 1 Corinthians 10:31 literally: "So whether you eat or drink or whatever you do, do it all for the glory of God."
 God’s ways are reflected in our thoughts, our actions, our motivations, and our life choices because we spend so much time with Him.

 It is not difficult to identify people who walk with God.
 Their lives are a stark contrast to the world around them, like stars in a nighttime sky (Philippians 2:15).
-They produce the fruit of the Spirit (Galatians 5:22) rather than the fruit of fleshly desire (Galatians 5:19-21).
+They produce the fruit of the Spirit (Galatians 5:22-23) rather than the fruit of fleshly desire (Galatians 5:19-21).
 In Acts 4:13 Peter and John had been arrested for preaching and were brought before the authorities.
 "The members of the council were amazed when they saw the boldness of Peter and John, for they could see that they were ordinary men with no special training in the Scriptures.
 They also recognized them as men who had been with Jesus."
 When we walk with God every day, the world cannot help but recognize that, in spite of our imperfections and lack of knowledge in some areas, we have been with Jesus.